How does Rest Less make money

 If you enjoy cycling, you might like to undertake the Lakeland Loop, which is widely considered one of Britain’s best bike rides.

 A line of beech trees with twisted branches forms an arch over the road, which makes for an amazing photo opportunity.
-The Dark Hedges is just a short half-an-hour away from the mysterious Giant’s Causeway, and a one-hour drive from Northern Ireland’s capital, Belfast, which is home to the world’s largest Titanic visitor experience.
+The Dark Hedges is just a short 20-minute drive from the mysterious Giant’s Causeway, and a one-hour drive from Northern Ireland’s capital, Belfast, which is home to the world’s largest Titanic visitor experience.

 Bristol is home to some of Banksy’s most iconic works, as well as fantastic boutique shops and the famous Clifton Suspension Bridge.
 It’s so full of character that your first visit probably won’t be your last!

-Animal lovers may also want to visit Bristol Zoo, while art lovers can enjoy spotting the various vibrant street murals the city is famous for.
+Animal lovers may also fancy visiting Bristol Zoo, while art lovers can enjoy spotting the various vibrant street murals the city is famous for.

 Windsor is a historic market town in the Royal Borough of Windsor and Maidenhead.
 This quaint town thrives on rich cultural heritage, stunning architecture, and beautiful scenery — with Windsor Castle, Eton College, and Great Windsor Great Park being some of the main attractions.

 Covering 4,800 acres, Windsor Great Park is touted as one of the best green spaces in the country.
-It includes a deer park and a 2.64-mile tree-lined avenue created during the reign of Charles II, leading to the gates of Windsor Castle.
+It includes a deer park and a 2.64-mile tree-lined avenue created during the reign of Charles II that leads to the gates of Windsor Castle.

 Final thoughts…